opulencephp/docs/view-basics.md

 <h4 id="view-readers">View Readers</h4>

-Opulence uses an `Opulence\Views\Factories\IO\IViewReader` to actually read raw views in factories.
+Opulence uses an `Opulence\Views\IO\IViewReader` to actually read raw views in factories.
 By default, the `FileViewReader` is used to read views stored in the file system, but you can use any storage system you'd like.
 Simply implement `IViewReader` and bind your reader to the IoC container:

 ```php
 $container->bindInstance(IViewReader::class, new MyViewReader());